ibm-cloud-docs/vpc/bare_metal_server_connect_s390x.md

 {{site.data.keyword.attribute-definition-list}}

 # Connecting to s390x bare metal servers
 {: #connect-to-s390x-bare-metal-servers}

-s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east) and São Paulo (br-sao) regions.
+s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), Toronto (ca-tor), and São Paulo (br-sao) regions.
 {: preview}

 After your s390x bare metal server is running, you can connect to the server by using your private SSH key through a floating IP.
 {: shortdesc}